 [7.30am – 9.30am] Breakfast at Kim Yong Market

 Good morning, troopers!
-Start the day right with a hearty breakfast at the Kim Yong Market, an approximate half hour car ride from Hat Yai airport.
-Known as the ‘Small Market’ amongst the locals (as compared to the nearby Santisuk Market that’s bigger), you can find a great variety of local food, dried goods, appliances, and various merchandises at this 3-storey shopping complex!
+Start your day with breakfast at Kim Yong Market, a 30-minute drive from Hat Yai airport.
+Known as the ‘Small Market’, it offers local food, dried goods, appliances, and more across three floors.

 Operation Hours: 6am to 6pm